-The opening paragraph of a news story is referred to as the LEAD.
+The opening paragraph of a news story is referred to as the LEDE.
 A key fundamental in writing a news story is to answer six basic questions about the event.
 They are:

-It is not necessary to answer all of these questions in the lead, but you should attempt to answer several of the more important ones.
+It is not necessary to answer all of these questions in the lede, but you should attempt to answer several of the more important ones.

-This method of news writing packs the most important facts, together with the barest necessary explanatory material, into the first paragraph and then moves into the detailed portion of the story by concerning the facts in diminishing order of importance.
+This method of news writing packs the most important facts, together with the barest necessary explanatory material, into the first paragraph and then moves into the detailed portion of the story by including facts in diminishing order of importance.
 This is called the “Inverted Pyramid Style” of writing.

-The advantage to this kind of news writing is the fact that most readers have neither the time nor the desire to read every word of every story in the newspaper.
-By placing the most important elements in the first or second paragraph you have focused the readers’ attention on the news, aroused their interest, and allowed them to swiftly skim important facts.
+Most readers have neither the time nor the desire to read every word of every story in the newspaper.
+By placing the most important elements in the first or second paragraph, you have focused readers’ attention on the news, piqued their interest, and allowed them to swiftly skim important facts.
 Readers can decide for themselves whether to continue reading the details or to go on to something else.
-But even if they stop there, your style of writing has given them the key facts.
+But even if they stop early in the story, your style of writing has given them the key facts.